 Hocein Bazairi is a tenured Professor at the Mohammed V University of Rabat (Morocco), with a PhD in Biological Oceanography.
 His main research and teaching are focused on marine and coastal ecosystems (biodiversity, functioning, Ecological Quality status, Environmental Impact Evaluation, Conservation, etc.) and currently on Marine and Coastal Protected Areas.

 He is an expert on these topics for many national and international institutions (HCEFLCD-Morocco, PNUE-MAP-RAC/SPA-Tunisia, Conservatoire du Littoral-France, etc.).
 He has been involved in several national and international funded projects as an expert (MedWet, MECO, MEDCORE, WADI, MedMPA, CAMP Morocco, PEGASO, etc.) or as a national coordinator (MedMPAnet, MedKeyHabitats, etc.).
-He has contributed to more than 30 peer-reviewed papers and two collective books.
+He has contributed to more than 70 peer-reviewed papers and four collective books.